Encharted Cook

 Instructions

-• Preheat the oven to 375°F/191°C and line a baking sheet with parchment paper.
+• Prepare Baking Sheet and Yeast.
+Line a baking sheet with parchment paper.

 In a small glass bowl mix warm water with active dry yeast and 1 teaspoon of granulated sugar.
 Let yeast mixture proof for 10 minutes or until a sponge has formed that is about 4 times the size of the original mixture.

-2 Tablespoons Water, 1 Tablespoon Active Dry Yeast, 1 Teaspoon Granulated Sugar
+2 Tablespoons Water, 1 Tablespoon Active Dry Yeast, 1 Teaspoon White Granulated Sugar

-• In a large bowl sift together the flour, sugar, baking powder, and salt.
+• Sift Dry Ingredients.
+In a large bowl sift together the flour, sugar, baking powder, and salt.

 2 ¾ Cups All Purpose Flour, ¼ Cup Sugar, 3 Teaspoons Baking Powder, 1 Teaspoon Salt

-• Cut the cold shortening into small cubes and using a pastry blender or fork, cut in the shortening until the mixture is crumblike and has large pea size clumps of shortening and flour.
+• Cut in Shortening.
+Cut the cold shortening into small cubes and using a pastry blender or fork, cut in the shortening until the mixture is crumblike and has large pea size clumps of shortening and flour.

 Take care not to overwork the mixture.
 There will still be patches of dry ingredients.